 As far as gastronomy is concerned, Berlin is faithful to its reputation as a cosmopolitan capital: restaurants offering specialties from all over the world, from Thailand, Italy, Lebanon, Vietnam...as well as numerous vegetarian and concept food stores.
 The innumerable street counters obviously serve the Currywurst Berlin specialty.

-Finally, unlike many other large cities, living in Berlin remains quite affordable.
+Finally, unlike many other large cities, living in a central district of Berlin remains quite affordable.
 Prices, especially real estate, have risen steadily for several years, but it is a very accessible city, where it is nice and relaxing to live and where one can find and enjoy its own pleasure with absolute freedom...

 When moving to Berlin, you have to decide whether you want to stay near nature or whether you want to be at the party area?
 Think of what is important to you.
 Which amenities would you like in your area of residence?